About

 Born and raised in Hancock County, MacKenzie graduated from Greenfield Central High School.
 After completing her bachelor’s degree at IUPUI, she then went into marketing, communications and public outreach with the State of Indiana.
 MacKenzie enjoyed her time with the State building awareness and spreading beneficial information and resources to Hoosiers in need of assistance and support.

 MacKenzie joined CASA in the fall of 2022 to help spread awareness and share the importance of CASA.
 Through social media and outreach efforts, MacKenzie plans to help build CASA’s presence in Hancock County to help serve neglected and abused children in her community.
-In her spare time, MacKenzie enjoys traveling with her son, daughter and husband and caring for chickens and goats.
+In her spare time, MacKenzie enjoys traveling with her son, daughter and husband and caring for chickens, bunnies, and goats.